 One of the most overlooked aspects of cold plunging is water flow.
-Chillers are designed to constantly circulate and filter the water.
-This circulation, combined with proper sanitation methods (ozone, UV, or added solutions), prevents bacteria, algae, and biofilm from forming.
+The benefit of owning a chiller is the constant circulation and filtration of water.
+This circulation, combined with proper sanitation methods (UV, Ozone, Hydrogen Peroxide) prevents bacteria, algae and biofilm from forming.

 -

-When running nonstop: The water is consistently filtered and kept in motion, making it easier to maintain clear, sanitary water with fewer chemicals and fewer water changes.
+When chiller is turned on: Water is consistently filtered and kept in motion, making it easier to maintain cleaner, sanitary water with fewer water changes.

 -

-When turned off: Water becomes stagnant, and stagnant water is a breeding ground for bacteria.
-This increases the need for more frequent water changes, stronger chemical treatments, and a higher risk of cloudy or foul-smelling water.
+When chiller is turned off: Water becomes stagnant and is a breeding ground for bacteria.
+This increases the need for frequent water changes, stronger chemical treatments, and a higher risk of cloudy or foul-smelling water.

-If water cleanliness and convenience are priorities, keeping your chiller running is the safer option.
+When owning a chiller, if water cleanliness and convenience are priorities, keeping your chiller running is the best option.

 Energy Usage and Plunge Frequency

-The other side of the debate is energy cost.
-Running a chiller around the clock isn’t free, and how often you plunge makes a difference.
+The other side of the debate is energy cost, think roughly $.50 to $1/day.
+Running a chiller around the clock isn’t free, and how often you plunge can make a small difference.

 -